discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 Now it is time to incorporate another strong utility skill, <Skill name="Sword of Justice"/>.

 - <Skill name="Sword of Justice"/> has 3 maximum charges.
 It summons a sword that will deal damage and inflict <Condition name="Vulnerability"/> on nearby enemies while it is active.
 - Its recharge time aligns with the cooldown of <Skill name="Spear of Justice"/> so we will always use 1 charge right before we cast our Trap + F1.
-This will give us a very strong burst.
+This will enhance the burst damage further.
-- The other charges can be used between other skill casts in our opener or any time we do not have another skill ready to use as we should always get 1 charge back when our F1 comes back up for our burst due to them having the same cooldown.
-Try to use them while <Skill name="Spear of Justice"/> though for the extra damage.
+- The other charges may be used between other skill casts in our opener or any time we do not have another skill ready to use as we should always get 1 charge back when our F1 comes back up for our burst due to them having the same cooldown.
+Try to use them while tethered to an enemy with <Skill name="Spear of Justice"/> for the extra damage.

 **Step 4: Sword skills**

 This last step will not contribute much to your consistent DPS but can increase your burst by a good amount which is especially important on fights with shorter phases.
 We will use <Skill name="Symbol of Blades"/> and <Skill name="Zealots Defense"/> at the start of the fight, then swap to Greatsword and do our regular rotation.

 The opener should now look like this:

 1. <Skill name="Sword of Justice"/>
 2. <Skill name="Procession of Blades"/>
 3. <Skill name="Spear of Justice"/>